 - Output Destination To save the output file, select one or more checkboxes to specify the output location.
 If you do not want to save the report output (for example, if you only want to email the report) leave all checkboxes blank. - Output To Repository If checked, saves the report output to the specified location in the repository.
 You must have write permission to the output folder.

-- Output To Host File System If checked, saves the report output to the specified folder on the Server host machine; check with your administrator for the correct location to enter.
+JasperReports Server validates the path when you click Save and will display an error message if the location doesn't exist.
+You can change the repository location that appears here by default.
+See JasperReports Server Administrator Guide for more information. - Output To Host File System If checked, saves the report output to the specified folder on the Server host machine; check with your administrator for the correct location to enter.
 Output To Host File System must be configured by an administrator; if the check box is grayed out, saving to the host file system has not been enabled for your system.
 See the JasperReports Server Administrator Guide for more information - Output To FTP Server If checked, saves the report output to the specified FTP server.
 You must have write permission to the selected directory on the FTP server.
-Enter the following properties of your FTP server: - Server Address The host, IP address or URL of the FTP server. - Directory The directory on the FTP server where the report output is saved. - Username The username for access to the FTP server. - Password The password for the username. - Enable FTPS If checked, specifies that server uses the FTPS file transfer protocol. - Port Specifies the FTP connection port.
-For FTP, the default port is 21; for FTPS, the default port is 990.
+Enter the following properties of your FTP server: - Server Address The host, IP address or URL of the FTP server. - Port Specifies the FTP connection port.
+For FTP, the default port is 21; for FTPS, the default port is 990; for SFTP, the default port is 22. - Transfer Protocol Specifies the file transfer protocol that the server uses.
+You can select one of the following: